asyncapi/training/VIDEO_4_SCRIPT.md

 # Video 4: AsyncAPI and OpenAPI

-Hello again, and welcome to a new video about AsyncAPI.
-In this video, we're going to talk about:

-AsyncAPI and OpenAPI
+Hello again!
+Welcome to a new video about AsyncAPI.
+This video will discuss what AsyncAPI and OpenAPI have in common and how they differ.

-•	What is OpenAPI?
-•	Similarities between AsyncAPI and OpenAPI
-•	Differences between them
-•	Example of each initiative

-Here we go!
+Ready or not, here we go!

 ## What is OpenAPI?